James Bucknall: Honours and decorations

 In 2009, Bucknall was awarded the Legion of Merit in the degree of Officer by the United States "in recognition of gallant and distinguished services during coalition operations".
 He was granted unrestricted permission to wear the decoration on his uniform.
-He was awarded the Queen's Commendation for Valuable Service '"n recognition of gallant and distinguished services in Afghanistan during the period 1 April 2011 to 30 September 2011".
+He was awarded the Queen's Commendation for Valuable Service "in recognition of gallant and distinguished services in Afghanistan during the period 1 April 2011 to 30 September 2011".

 Bucknall was appointed Member of the Order of the British Empire (MBE) "in recognition of gallant and distinguished services in Northern Ireland in the period 1 April to 30 September 1994".
 He was promoted to Commander of the Order of the British Empire (CBE) "in recognition of gallant and distinguished services in Northern Ireland in the period 1 April to 30 September 2003".
 He was knighted as a Knight Commander of the Order of the Bath (KCB) in the 2013 New Year Honours.

 Bucknall was appointed Colonel of the Coldstream Guards in October 2009, in succession to Sir Michael Rose.